tomwhitner/RSEG-102-Adv.-Java/FinalExam/Readme.txt

   Admin - password is 'admin'

   User names are not case-sensitive.
 Passwords are case-sensitive.
-  The Admin account can be used to terminate the server with the KILL command.
+  The Admin account can be used to terminate the server from the client with the KILL command.

 FTServer